sakapon/Documents/Software/Languages/CSharp/Syntax-Tree-Debugger.en.md

 ### Commentary
 The following is an outline technical explanation.
-Before creating a WPF application, first try using the console application on the .NET Framework.
+Before creating a WPF application, first try a console application on the .NET Framework.
-To use C# syntax analysis, install [Microsoft.CodeAnalysis.CSharp](https://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp) with NuGet.
+To use C# syntax analysis, install [Microsoft.CodeAnalysis.CSharp](https://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp) via NuGet.

 It is a policy to insert debugging code into the source code to be debugged, compile it dynamically and execute it.
 The source code of the console application is shown below (the whole solution is in [SyntaxTreeSample](https://github.com/sakapon/Samples-2018/tree/master/SyntaxTreeSample)).